UoaWDCC/aucc/PRODUCTION_ASSESSMENT.md

 # 🔍 AUCC Production Readiness Assessment & Code Review Summary

-## 📊 **Overall Assessment: 85% Production Ready** ⚠️
+## 📊 **Overall Assessment: 88% Production Ready** ⚠️

 The AUCC website demonstrates solid architectural foundations and follows modern development practices.
-However, several critical issues must be addressed before production deployment.
+After recent refactoring of the component structure, the codebase is more consistent and maintainable.
+However, several issues still need to be addressed before production deployment.

 ---